scotdotwtf/sloppycopy/README.md

 ### How to use?
 #### Easy way (Downloading the prebuilt GUI binary)
 - If you don't know a lot about programming you can [download the app in the .zip file for your platform from releases](https://github.com/scotdotwtf/sloppycopy/releases/tag/Release/Latest) and run it.
+    - Note: For now I haven't created prebuilt binaries for MacOS or Linux.
+I'll probably do it when it's less weird to do but for now just install python, sorry!
 #### Kinda not really harder way (Using Python)
 - If you have python installed and want to use the interface than just install PySide6 with `pip install pyside6` and then run the program with `py interface.py`.
 - Or if you can use the CLI than run `py sloppycoppy.py`